ShawnEvans77/Socks/README.md

 ************************************************
 ```

 Will generate a properly filled in timesheet, that you can either print out and sign, or sign digitally!
+Generated timesheets are stored in the timesheet directoe